Lumbar puncture: Headache

-Post spinal headache with nausea is the most common complication; it often responds to pain medications and infusion of fluids.
+Post-dural-puncture headache with nausea is the most common complication; it often responds to pain medications and infusion of fluids.
 It was long taught that this complication can be prevented by strict maintenance of a supine posture for two hours after the successful puncture; this has not been borne out in modern studies involving large numbers of people.
 Doing the procedure with the person on their side might decrease the risk.
 Intravenous caffeine injection is often quite effective in aborting these spinal headaches.
 A headache that is persistent despite a long period of bedrest and occurs only when sitting up may be indicative of a CSF leak from the lumbar puncture site.
 It can be treated by more bedrest, or by an epidural blood patch, where the person's own blood is injected back into the site of leakage to cause a clot to form and seal off the leak.